article icon

 Articles

-Five Affordable Benefits that Will Help Your Company Attract Qualified Talent
+Affordable Employee Benefits to Help Your Company Attract (and Retain) Top Talent

 The good news?
 There are affordable—and innovative—solutions you can adopt to help level your company's recruitment playing field, including:

-During the COVID-19 pandemic, there was a significant increase in the adoption of telehealth services (or virtual healthcare) provided by a professional at a remote location via computer, tablet, or smartphone, including video chat and remote monitoring.
+Since 2020, there has been a significant increase in the adoption of telehealth services (or virtual healthcare) provided by a professional at a remote location via computer, tablet, or smartphone, including video chat and remote monitoring.
 Because the public has become more comfortable with virtual healthcare, telehealth services now appeal to employees searching for more efficient and convenient ways to access physical and mental healthcare.

 Telehealth appeals to employers because of its health and wellness benefits and cost savings opportunities.
 According to the Harvard Business Review* employers who offer telehealth services through employee health insurance plans realize long-term savings in the following ways: